 There was, however, the tent of the re-elected Labour MP for the City of Durham constituency, Mary Foy, who, to my knowledge, has assiduously stayed away from each and every Palestine solidarity demonstration, despite having been selected on a pro-Corbyn ticket.
 Instead, she confined herself to the safe territory of a reading in the cathedral.
 As I have pointed out, there was not a single senior Labour Party figure on the balcony or among the speakers.
-Mind you, Luke Akehurst - Zionist witchfinder-general and newly elected MP for North Durham - expressly asked not to attend.1

-It was not only the rain that seemed to keep people away in droves.
+Mind you, Luke Akehurst - Zionist witchfinder-general and newly elected MP for North Durham - expressly asked not to attend.1 was It was not only the rain that seemed to keep people away in droves.
 There was little enthusiasm for the speakers, which included union leaders Christina McAnea (Unison), Ian Lavery (NUM), Matt Wrack (FBU) and Mick Whelan (Aslef).
-There were some cheers for Lavery's call to end the two-child benefit cap, but probably the warmest reception was for Heather Wood of Women Against Pit Closures - a reminder, perhaps, of the power of movements that extend beyond the well-paid trade union leaders into the lives of real people in struggle.
+There were some cheers for Lavery's call to end the twochild benefit cap, but probably the warmest reception was for Heather Wood of Women Against Pit Closures - a reminder, perhaps, of the power of movements that extend beyond the well-paid trade union leaders into the lives of real people in struggle.

 In the marketplace of 'left' groups there were plenty of Stalinists too, with the Communist Party of Britain, Young Communist League and Morning Star all having a separate pitch.
 However, in the Stalinist tent beauty contest, the award for 'most expensive looking' must go to the CPGB (ML), which had a large picture of Marx on the side, but an even bigger one of Stalin inside.
-This was situated sufficiently far away from the WPB tent to avoid an unseemly tussle - but close enough to remind us that "misery acquaints a man with strange bedfellows".2
+This was situated sufficiently far away from the WPB tent to avoid an unseemly tussle - but close enough to remind us how the election results in the UK and France presaged 'revolution in five to ten years' time'.